corochann/chainer_sklearn/README.md

  - `fit` function to train the model, it can be used by following 2 ways:
    - Train with conventional sklearn way, `model.fit(train_x, train_y)`.
    - Train with `train` dataset of Chainer dataset class  by `model.fit(train)`.

+     So that we can also train the model with own dataset (`DatasetMixin` class etc).

- - `predict` method to predict the classify result.
+ - `predict` method to predict the classify result for classifier, predict the actual value for regressor.

+   It can be used like `answer[i:j] = model.predict(X[i:j])`,
+   without considering about batchsize for loop.

- - `predict_proba` method to predict the probability of each category.
+ - `predict_proba` method to predict the probability of each category (only for classifier).

+ - `score` method to calculate how much is the model prediction score.

 ### `fit` function for training